-Beginner's guide to landscape astrophotography: equipment recommendations for different budgets
+Beginner's guide to landscape astrophotography: Equipment recommendations for different budgets

-Note: The prices quoted refer mainly to used goods and may vary depending on availability.
-In addition, the budget does not include costs for astromodification - these amount to ~25-400€ depending on the camera, provider or DIY
+Note: The prices quoted mainly refer to used goods and may vary depending on availability.
+Furthermore, the budget does not include the cost of astro modification, which amounts to approximately €25–400 depending on the camera, provider, or DIY option.

-Budget setup (approx. 500€)
+Budget setup (approx. $500)

 Sony a6000

-Camera: Sony a6000 (200-250€)
+Camera: Sony a6000 (€200-250)

 Samyang 12mm f2

-Lens: Samyang 12mm f/2 (150-200€)
+Lens: Samyang 12mm f/2 (€150-200)

-Tripod: Rollei c5i aluminum (50-60€)
+Tripod: Rollei c5i aluminum (€50–60)

-Accessories: Intervalometer, SD card, dew heater, power bank (50-75€)
+Accessories: Intervalometer, SD card, dew heater, power bank (€50-75)

 • An SD card with sufficient storage space is essential.
-I recommend a minimum of 64gb
+I recommend a minimum of 64 GB.

 • A dew heater prevents the lens from fogging up.

-Mid-range setup (approx. 1250€)
+Mid-range setup (approx. $1,250)

 For ambitious beginners who want better image quality and more control over their shots.

-Camera: Sony a7/s/r (300-450€ used)
+Camera: Sony a7/s/r (€300-450 used)

-Tracker: Move Shoot Move Nomad + accessories (350€)
+Tracker: Move Shoot Move Nomad + accessories (€350)

-A star tracker reduces the earth's rotation and allows longer exposure times without star movement in the image
+A star tracker reduces the Earth's rotation and allows longer exposure times without star movement in the image.

-With the code "Jakob" you can save 5%!
+Use the code "Jakob" to save 5%!

-Lens: Tokina Firin 20mm f/2 (300-450€)
+Lens: Tokina Firin 20mm f/2 (€300-450)

 The Tokina Firin 20mm f/2 is a fast wide-angle lens with high optical quality that is ideal for astrophotography.

-Tripod: Rollei C6i Carbon (75-100€)
+Tripod: Rollei C6i Carbon (€75–100)

-Accessories: Intervalometer, SD card, dew heater, power bank (50-100€)
+Accessories: Intervalometer, SD card, dew heater, power bank (€50-100)

 • An SD card with sufficient storage space is essential.
-I recommend a minimum of 64gb
+I recommend a minimum of 64 GB.

 • A dew heater prevents the lens from fogging up.

-High-end setup (approx. 2500€)
+High-end setup (approx. $3,000)

 For serious astrophotographers who aspire to a professional level.

-Camera: Sony a7III (900-1100€)
+Camera: Sony a7III (€900-1100)

 The Sony a7III is an outstanding full-frame camera with excellent low-light performance and very good dynamic range.